ArunMak/2019_DEV_007/README.md

 The final two rows represent the minutes.
 The upper row represents 5 minute blocks, and is made up of 11 lamps- every third lamp is red, the rest are yellow.
 The bottom row represents 1 minute blocks, and is made up of 4 yellow lamps.

 ## Support
-Architecture: MVP (Model-View-Presenter) + Data Services Xcode 9.2
+-Architecture: MVP (Model-View-Presenter)
+-Xcode 9.2
-Support iOS 10+
+-Support iOS 10+
-Swift 4
+-Swift 4

 ## ABOUT MVP